 Coprophagy is probably more worrying to dachshund owners than it is dangerously harmful to dachshund dogs.

-Your first step is to rule out the medical reasons for the habit by contacting a vet before initiating ways to stop your dachshund eating poop.
+Your first step is to rule out the medical reasons for the habit by contacting a vet before initiating ways to stop your dachshund from eating poop.
 Dachshund owners and veterinarians have seen a significant improvement with the below strategies.

 · Taste-aversion products